torvalds/linux/Documentation/networking/can.rst

 When reading with size CANFD_MTU only returns CAN_MTU bytes that have been received from the socket a legacy CAN frame has been read into the provided CAN FD structure.
-Note that the canfd_frame.flags data field is not specified in the struct can_frame and therefore it is only valid in CANFD_MTU sized CAN FD frames.
+Note that the canfd_frame.flags data field is yest specified in the struct can_frame and therefore it is only valid in CANFD_MTU sized CAN FD frames.

 Implementation hint for new CAN applications: